-In order to wean your baby off the bottle wait till the baby is on solids for quiet some time.
+In order to wean your baby off the bottle wait till the baby is on solids for quite some time.
 The baby must understand the concept of drinking juice or soup from the plastic container or sippy mug.
 Do not just force the weaning part on the baby, just because someone else weaned off their baby at an age of six or eight months.
 Remember that each child is different.
 And your child may need some more time.

 Talk to your baby

 Always have the habit of having a conversation with your child on whatever you are doing.
 This will slowly help the kid in understanding a lot of things and will also be helpful to you.
-In this case talk to your baby on how much fun it is to drink water or juice from a glass.
+In this case, talk to your baby on how much fun it is to drink water or juice from a glass.
 Talk to the baby that it is a thing that adults do it.
 Babies and kids love to behave like adults.
-Also, if your baby wants to drink his or her own juice from glass or a container allow them to have it a shot.
+Also, if your baby wants to drink his or her own juice from glass or a container allows them to have it a shot.
 This will help the baby in understanding the entire concept and will make the weaning process easier for you.

 Start the process slowly and gradually

-If you feel that after you have had a good conversation with your baby, he or she will immediately wean off from bottle feeding, then your are totally wrong.
+If you feel that after you have had a good conversation with your baby, he or she will immediately wean off from bottle feeding, then you are totally wrong.
 You, have to start the process slowly and gradually.
 The process should start with one feed at a time.

 Then choose other feeding time of the day, when your baby is wide awake and do it exactly as mentioned above.

 The nap time and the night sleeping time bottles should be weaned off at the later process.
 The nap time and the night time bottles can also be weaned off by adding milk to the food that is served to the baby.
 Like milk and roti or milk and khichdi etc.